 If you’re looking for a pastime, joining a dating agency might not be what you’d immediately think of, but it’s one of many great ways to meet people online, explore new places and get out.
 You might make a few new friends, or you might meet the love of your life!

 If you’ve always dreamt of creating a great work of art (or even just learning to doodle), now’s your chance.
-Signing up for an art class is a great way to get your creative juices flowing.
+Signing up for an art class perhaps even online is a great way to get your creative juices flowing.
 The great news is that you don’t just have to draw or paint – sculpture, pottery and many other kinds of arts are possible.

 A great way to get out of the house and into the great outdoors, improve your aerobic fitness and spend time with new and old friends, it’s no wonder golf is such a popular retirement hobby.